Ashwith25/ai-tutor-hackathon/Readme.md

 1.  **Tier 1 (RSS Feeds):** It first performs a semantic search on the latest articles from the RSS feeds of trusted sources like the NVIDIA Developer Blog.
 2.  **Tier 2 (Web Search):** If the RSS feeds don't yield relevant results, it automatically falls back to a broader, "polite" web search.
 3.  **Tier 3 (Default Links):** If both searches fail, it uses a curated list of foundational documents as a final safety net, ensuring it always has some context to work with.

+### 🙏 Acknowledgements

+This project was created as part of the **AI Accelerated Spark Challenge** (June 23 - 30, 2025), and we would like to extend our sincere gratitude to everyone who made this event possible.

+**Organizers & Sponsors:**

+* We thank **Arizona State University (ASU) Enterprise Technology** for hosting this challenge.
+* A special thank you to **TiE Phoenix**, **AZNext**, and **NVIDIA** for sponsoring the event, providing the invaluable bootcamp, and giving us the mission to explore GPU acceleration.

+**Mentors & Presenters:**

+We are grateful for the time and expertise shared by the mentors and presenters who guided us throughout the week.

+* From **ASU Enterprise Technology / Research Computing**:
+    * Olivia Herneddo, Mansi Patel, William Dizon, and Juanjo (JJ) García Mesa.
+    * Gil Speyer, Director of the Computational Research Accelerator.
+* From **NVIDIA**:
+    * Solutions Architects Zoe Ryan and Amanda Butler for their excellent bootcamp and mentorship.
+* We also thank all the **Challenge Evaluators** for volunteering their time to judge our projects.

+**Technology & Resources:**

+This project would not have been possible without access to the following key technologies:

+* The **ASU Sol Supercomputer**, including access to the A100 GPU partition, provided by ASU Research Computing.
+* The **NVIDIA Python materials** and bootcamp, which formed the educational core of our project's mission.